fgaim/artext/README.md

 Meanwhile, if you use `artext` in your research please cite this repository.

 ```
-Note: Noising will generally increase the vocabulary size, as it introduces word inflections and spelling variations.
+Note: Noising will generally increase the vocabulary size, as it introduces word inflections
-Therefore use with caution specially when the target models are neural networks.
+and spelling variations.
+Therefore use it with caution, specially when the target models are
+neural networks.
 ```